Karl-Horning/graphql-rate-limit/README.md

 - Prototyping request throttling in a Node.js backend.
 - Demonstrating use of Apollo Server with custom directives.
 - Serving as a base template for future GraphQL projects.

 ---

-## ✅ Purpose

-This project was created to test and demonstrate rate limiting for GraphQL APIs before implementation in a production environment.
-It also serves as a reference for others interested in adding basic request control to their APIs.

----